Creating Connection in Cincinnati

 This comprehensive fundraising strategy pursued the full scope of private funding in a single campaign.
 Through leveraging a cohesive vision of CROWN, donors were inspired to support the complete vision of the project.

-Creating actionable steps is crucial for any campaign, especially when the Ignite team is involved only during a project's planning stage.
+Creating actionable steps is crucial for any campaign.
 Through close collaboration with CROWN leadership, Ignite ensured the comprehensive fundraising strategy was ready for seamless execution.
 Guided by Ignite’s campaign plan, the 23-person volunteer team, led by Wym and Jan, took the lead in driving the private fundraising effort.
 The strategy proved successful, reaching [$xMM milestone] at month X of the campaign.

-Ignite congratulates all stakeholders and organizations involved in the success of the CROWN campaign, which is, at the time of publication of this article, xx% to completion of the fundraising goal to crown The Queen City.
+Ignite congratulates all stakeholders and organizations involved in the success of the CROWN campaign.
+At the time of publication of this article, the campaign has reached xx% of its fundraising goal.